jamoma/jamoma2/STYLE.md

 * **Class Organization** : data members at the top (like you do for blocks in C) and then methods below.
 Try to minimize switching between `private`/`protected`/`public` a lot by grouping things together.
 Prefer to go from `private` to `public`, but this is not a hard-and-fast rule.
 * **Prefer preinc/predec** -- e.g. `++i` or `--i`.
 * Prefer a line of whitespace after variable declarations and before computation/logic.
+* Prefer a line of whitespace before and after one-or-more assert/static_assert statements.

 ## Naming Conventions